MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_DEMO.md

 23. On the **Register** page, in the **Password** box, type _&lt;A password of your choice&gt;_, and then click **Register**.

-24. Verify the newly registered user details.
+24. On the **User Details** page, Verify the newly registered user details.

 25. In the Windows Microsoft Edge window, click **Close**.